danielecook/iex-api-python/docs/stocks.md

 ### `chart_table()`

 Returns a pandas dataframe from chart data.
 If `range=dynamic`, a `range` column is appended to the returned dataframe indicating whether the data is for `1d` or `1m`.
-See the IEX API documentation for further details.
+See the See the [IEX API documentation](https://iextrading.com/developer/docs/#chart) for further details.

 __Parameters__